lorenzo-rovigatti/oxDNA/examples/OXPY_REMD/README.md

 ## Script requirements

 - Please use the latest version of [oxDNA](https://github.com/lorenzo-rovigatti/oxDNA).
-- At the moment the oxpy controller with `set_temperature` is available on the `oxpy` branch.
 - The script requires
 	- [mpi4py](https://pypi.org/project/mpi4py/) to parallelise the computation
 	- [tqdm](https://github.com/tqdm/tqdm) to estimate the run time (optional package: if not found no progress meter will be shown and a warning will be issued)

 ## Input file requirements
 - Regular oxDNA input files should work, but note that the following parameters get overwritten by oxpy: